vinap/KafkaSpringBoot/README.md

-# POC for Kafka, Spring boot, EHCache and MongoDB connection.
+# POC for Kafka, Spring boot, EHCache and MongoDB.